spenhar/spenhar.github.io/_projects/001_paperless.md

 ---
-I joined the team in early 2017 to envision a new product within an established, and revered, online events company.
-Paperless Post practically invented the e-card and definitely perfected the digital-gold-foiled, high-touch aesthetic that party hosts love and trust for the biggest moments of their lives: weddings, graduations, 50th anniversaries, etc. But we needed to capture the more frequent events than just the once-a-decade milesones.
+I joined in early 2017 to envision a new product within an established, and revered, online events company.
+Paperless Post practically invented the e-card and definitely perfected the digital-gold-foiled, high-touch aesthetic that party hosts love and trust for the biggest moments of their lives.
+But we wanted to support the album release parties just as well as those once-a-decade milesones.

 [Flyer by Paperless Post](https://paperlesspost.com/flyer/) was born.